kibook/s1kd-tools/tools/s1kd-appcheck/README.md

 By default, the tool validates an object against only the product attribute and condition values which are explicitly used within the object.
-The products check (-p) and full check (-a) modes allow objects to be checked for issues with implicit applicability, that is, product attribute or condition values which are not explicitly used within an object, but may still affect it.
+The products check (-t) and full check (-a) modes allow objects to be checked for issues with implicit applicability, that is, product attribute or condition values which are not explicitly used within an object, but may still affect it.